-Located in the North West part of the island, Ialyssos - also known as Trianda – is just a short transfer from the airport and just 5 miles from Rhodes Town.
+Located in the North West of the island, Ialyssos - also known as Trianda – is just a short transfer from the airport and just 8 kilometres from Rhodes Town.
 It’s one of the three ancient cities of the island.
 The shoreline is very much the same wherever you may stay and stretches from Kremasti to Ixia.
 Hotels, cafes and restaurants line the waterfront whilst the villages are traditional with the local way of life much unchanged.

-Beaches The beaches on the western side of the city stretch for miles around the bay.
-A welcoming breeze from the north provides the pebbled shoreline with excellent conditions for wind surfing and kite surfing.
+The beaches on the western side of the city stretch for miles around the bay and a welcoming breeze from the north provides the pebbled shoreline with excellent conditions for wind surfing and kite surfing.
+The main street in the newer part of Ialyssos, known as Ferenakis, leads up to a lovely beach which is rarely overcrowded, and has a selection of watersports on offer and sunbeds to hire in the summer.
 If you prefer to spectate, choose a beachfront bar, or hire a sunbed and enjoy the sea air and amazing views along with great food.

 The beaches around this area, including Ixia Beach, a little further away, are mainly pebble.

 For a bit of fun, locally, jump on the road train in Ialyssos and visit the old village and Filerimos Hill.
 The Filerimos Monastery sits at the top, nestled amongst pine trees with panoramic views overlooking Ialyssos and the bay of Ixia.
 With a serene setting, an impressive cross, stunning mosaics and ancient ruins guarded by 100s of wonderful peacocks, it’s a great place to visit.

 Rodini Park, approximately 20 minutes' drive from Ialyssos, is said to be one of the oldest in the world.
 With an abundance of trees creating natural shade, as well as various streams and ponds, it’s the perfect place for exploring or relaxing with a picnic.